abraunegg/onedrive/docs/business-shared-items.md

 ![files_shared_with_me_folder](./images/files_shared_with_me_folder.png)

-Unfortunatly there is no Microsoft Windows equivalent for this capability.
+Unfortunately there is no Microsoft Windows equivalent for this capability.

 ## Known Issues
 Shared folders, shared with you from people outside of your 'organisation' are unable to be synced.
 This is due to the Microsoft Graph API not presenting these folders.